-Add the Words, Idaho (ATW) is a non-profit, all volunteer organization fighting for basic human rights in Idaho.
+Add the Words, Idaho (ATW) is a PAC, all volunteer ran organization fighting for basic human rights in Idaho.

-ATW works to amend the existing Idaho Human Rights Act (IHRA) to simply add the words "sexual orientation" and "gender identity".
-The IHRA provides reporting and mediation services for workplace, housing, public accomodation, transportation, and education disputes.
+Our mission is to update the existing Idaho Human Rights Act (IHRA) to add the words "sexual orientation" and "gender identity".
+The IHRA provides reporting and mediation services for workplace, housing, public accomodation, and education disputes.

 "Add the Words movement supporters hope Otter follows through on his promise"